Top 10 Must-See Landmarks in Bali

 Taman Ayun Temple: A Royal Heritage

-Taman Ayun Temple, located in Mengwi, is a splendid example of royal Balinese architecture.
-Built in the 17th century, this temple complex was the royal family’s main temple, and it reflects the grandeur and elegance of its time.
+Taman Ayun Temple in Mengwi is a splendid example of royal Balinese architecture.
+This temple complex was the royal family’s main temple, reflecting the grandeur and elegance of its time.
 As you wander through the beautifully landscaped gardens and admire the multi-tiered shrines, you can almost feel the presence of Bali’s royal ancestors.
 The temple is surrounded by a large moat, which adds to its serene and majestic atmosphere.
 Don’t forget to visit the inner courtyard, where you’ll find the most sacred shrines and learn about the temple’s historical significance.

 Puputan Square: A Monument to Bravery